Health and Wellbeing Tips After COVID-19

 - Team building

 Sean Molino BCA (Forces Fitness Director) is a forces veteran who previously worked as a Physical Training Instructor with the Welsh Guards.
-We both understand how to assist our communities and military veterans who are dealing with mental health issues, and we want to ensure that our learning environment is person-centered.
+We both understand how to assist our communities and military veterans who are dealing with mental health issues, and we want to ensure that our learning environment is person-centred.

 Due to the pandemic that caused lockdowns and forced the closure of all Fitness and Leisure facilities in 2020 and 2021, it is critical to understand how to stay on top of your health and well-being as we move into better times.

 Sean has shared some of his best tips for us to try!
 (We’d love to see photos of you connecting with nature or being active!)

 1. STAY ACTIVE

 Try to be active three times per week.
 This could include walking, jogging, walking up and down the stairs, a home circuit, or yoga.
 What matters is that you are staying active and having fun!
 A great example is if you enjoy photography, get your camera out, go for a walk, and do what you enjoy while staying active.
 There is an activity for everyone, regardless of age or fitness level.

 2. EMBRACE THE OUTDOORS

 3. KEEP LEARNING

 It’s critical to keep learning and trying new things.
 Lifelong learning boosts self-esteem and promotes social interaction and a more active lifestyle.
 Every year, I try something new and continue to learn, whether through accredited courses, CPD courses, or simply learning new training techniques or challenges that will benefit me.

 4. GIVE BACK AND SUPPORT OTHERS